2015 G20 Antalya summit

-The 2015 G20 Antalya summit was the tenth annual meeting of the G20 heads of government/heads of state.
-It was held in Belek, Antalya Province, Turkey on 15–16 November 2015.
+The 2015 G20 Antalya summit was the tenth meeting of the G20 heads of government/heads of state.
+It was held in Belek, Antalya Province, Turkey.
 The venue for the Leaders Summit was Regnum Carya Hotel Convention Centre at the Regnum Carya Golf & Resort Spa.

 Turkey officially took over the presidency of the G20 from Australia on 1 December 2014, and China preside over the summit in 2016.

 The Summit Conference

 Background

 The Antalya summit is the 10th edition of the G20 leaders' meeting.
 Together, the G20 represent around 90% of global GDP, 80% of global trade and two-thirds of the world’s population.

 This year, Turkey holds the rotating Presidency of the G20.
 The G20 members are Argentina, Australia, Brazil, Canada, China, France, Germany, Italy, India, Indonesia, Japan, Mexico, Republic of Korea, Russia, Saudi Arabia, South Africa, Turkey, the United Kingdom, the United States and the European Union.
 The European Union thus is a full member of the G20 and is represented at G20 summits by the President of the European Commission and the President of the European Council.

 The G20 members have invited Spain as a permanent invitee.
 Additionally, Zimbabwe was invited as they are the 2015 chair of the African Union, Malaysia was invited as they are the 2015 Chair of the Association of South-East Asian Nations (ASEAN), Senegal was representing the New Partnership for Africa's Development, and Azerbaijan and Singapore were also invited.

 The 11th edition of the G20 summit hosted by China in Hangzhou, in 2016.